RVCC-IDMX/about-me-adamzakrzewski9/README.md

 # Description

 This is the About Me project for Web Development.
 It will be used as a portfolio.
 This project uses HTML5 and CSS.
 Topics covered include color accessibility, responsive design, navigation bars, menus, transitions, transforms, tables, forms, elements, images, links, and general styling.
+A Github social media icon was added to the footer.

 # Color Scheme